HVAC Guides

 If your system is working properly, try increasing the temperature by one degree and live with it for a few days.
 Then adjust again if needed.
 Small changes are easier on your comfort level and your utility bill than big swings.

 Avoid dramatic setbacks during the day.
-Many people assume turning the thermostat way up while they are gone will always save more money.
+Many people assume turning the thermostat way up while they’re gone will always save more money.
 In some cases, it helps.
 But in hot, humid climates, letting the house get too warm can also let indoor humidity build up.
 Then the AC has to work hard to cool the air and pull that moisture back out when you return.

 Smart thermostat settings that actually help